- Find a Trail

 - Get Involved

-Stretching east from Northampton, the 10-mile Mass Central Section of the Norwottuck Rail-Trail connects the towns of Northampton, Hadley and Amherst.
+Stretching east from Northampton, the 10-mile Norwottuck Branch of the Mass Central Rail Trail connects the towns of Northampton, Hadley, and Amherst.
 Part of the Connecticut River Greenway State Park, the route takes in a variety of landscapes, from rural farmland to residential neighborhoods and light industrial districts.

 You'll set out across New England's longest river, the Connecticut, on a magnificent 1,492-foot iron bridge.
 (Head west to pick up the Francis P. Ryan Section of the Norwottuck Rail-Trail.
 Pay attention to the detour signs, which guide you to a safe track crossing until an underpass can be built.)
 This span parallels Calvin Coolidge Bridge, named for the mayor of Northampton who would become the country's 30th president.
 Once you're across the river, look for Mount Holyoke rising in the distance.
 Approaching Hadley, the trail parallels State Route 9 through farmland.
 In town, you'll pass the former Hadley railroad station and wind through historic Hadley Commons, where farm animals once grazed.